 - A resume is your most important tool when searching for a job or internship.
 It serves not as an exhaustive document of positions you've held, but as a summary of the skills and knowledge base you can offer to an employer and a demonstration of your ability.

 - Resumes differ from industry to industry and sometimes from position to position.
-Your resume also can be modified toward a specific industry.
+Your resume also can be modified towards a specific industry.
 For example, technical resumes need to highlight computer skills earlier than marketing resumes.
-Don’t limit your experiences to just paid work.
+Don't limit your experiences to just paid work.
 Volunteer, extracurricular and athletics are all activities that are appropriate for a resume.